EU Sustainable Finance Taxonomy Regulation

 - Protection and restoration of biodiversity and ecosystems

-The Taxonomy has been in force since 12 July 2020 and the screening criteria were issued on 20 April 2021.
-Financial market participants are required to disclose their activities compliance with criteria for climate change mitigation or adaptation by 31 December 2021, and companies during 2022.
-Reporting for the financial year 2022 would have to cover all six environmental objectives.
+The Taxonomy has been in force since 12 July 2020 and the screening criteria were set in law on 9 December 2021.
+Businesses are required to disclose their activities compliance for the calendar year 2021 with criteria for climate change mitigation or adaptation during 2022.
+Reporting needs to eventually cover all six environmental objectives, even if technical criteria for all are not present.

 Taxonomy requirements for companies and financial market participants